 Wounds that do not advance through the normal phases of healing and have not healed within three months are often considered chronic wounds.
 Frequently, they stall in the inflammation stage of healing.
 Wounds can become chronic as a result of poor blood flow (ischemia), autoimmune dysfunction, degenerative conditions such as lupus or diabetes (diabetic ulcers), radiation burns or even malnutrition.
 Adult stem cell therapy is an effective new option for patients who are living with chronic, non-healing wounds.

-For an overview of how our stem cell therapy can help with chronic wounds such as diabetic ulcers, watch our video with Dr. Marc Penn.
+For an overview of how our stem cell therapy can help with chronic wounds such as diabetic ulcers, watch our video below.

 What can stem cell therapy do for chronic wounds?